PoODL-CES/GIAS2025_NCBS/README.md

 4. Identify variants (SNPs and indels)
 5. Use filtered variants for basic population genetic analysis (PCA, Admixture, heterozygosity)

+Full version of this workshop is available at https://github.com/PoODL-CES/Genomics_learning_workshop

 ## Pre-requisites & Setup